Chance to Hit (EU2012)

 One of your primary sources of defence - especially in the early game, before you can equip some decent armour - is cover.
 While understanding the full mechanics of cover is important (when it applies, how to circumvent it, and the risks of relying on it), for the purposes of accuracy the rules are that a half shield gives +20% defence, a full shield gives +40% defence, and if the firing unit has a flank or the target has no cover at all, then the shooter instead gets a crit chance bonus.

-If a flank isn't possible and the cover can't be removed, a good way to get around it is with the height bonus - if you're above your target, you get +20% aim against it (regardless as to what the difference IS).
-Snipers can add another +10% to aim and defense with the Damn Good Ground perk, and the bonus is also granted for flying if you are higher than your enemy, but flying also gives low cover, making flyers inmune to flanking mechanichs Floaters or Archangel troopers (regardless as to what the in-game item description states).
+If a flank isn't possible and the cover can't be removed, a good way to get around it is with the height bonus - a unit on higher ground gets +20% aim bonus against units on lower ground.
+Snipers can add another +10% to aim and +10% to defense with the Damn Good Ground perk, this perk also works when flying much higher than the enemy.
+Most flying units (all except Hover S.H.I.V.s) possess Evasion ability which grants an equivalent of low cover (+20% defence) when flying, also making them immune to being flanked in the air.

 The similar-sounding Head Down ability - only available to non-combatant units as their only action other then moving - grants +10% defence to that unit regardless as to whether they have cover or not.

 Finally, Overwatch shots are taken at a 0.7 accuracy modifier, further increased by another 0.7 modifier if the target is dashing.
 This is mitigated somewhat in that moving units don't get cover, but keep it in mind when setting up ambushes.
 Regarding the Support's Covering Fire perk, which allows overwatch shots on units that are in cover, there's no indication if the game considers the unit's cover or not.

 When The Game Cheats...